Opportunities

 8. Audience and Distribution*

-• Engagement & Social Impact (1-2 paragraphs): audience engagement is a strategy designed to activate audiences and constituencies toward specific goals.
+• Engagement & Social Impact: audience engagement is a strategy designed to activate audiences and constituencies toward specific goals.
 Not all films are suited for social engagement, but if yours is, what actions do you hope for viewers to take after seeing your film?
 Potential activities could include organizational partnerships, viewer or educational guides, social change campaigns, multi-platform activities, etc. What are your current or intended partnerships with organizations in your issue area?

 The Independent Review Panel will evaluate your Audience, Distribution, Promotion & Engagement Plan based on: